CDSoft/pp/README.md

 [PP](http://cdsoft.fr/pp "PP - Generic Preprocessor (for Pandoc)") is an Open source software.
 Anybody can contribute on [GitHub](https://github.com/CDSoft/pp) to:

--   suggest or add new functionality
+-   suggest or add new features
 -   report or fix bugs
 -   improve the documentation
 -   add some nicer examples